Coyote Sightings and Interactions

 Where should I look for updates and information?

-We encourage all Islanders to continue checking this Let’s Talk page, subscribe to our email newsletter, and follow us on social media for updates and further information.
+We encourage all Islanders to continue checking this Let’s Talk page, subscribe to our email newsletter, and follow us on social media for updates on wildlife activity on the Island.

 Please be aware that posts and comments on social media outlets like NextDoor have contained inaccurate facts or misinformation on this topic.
 It’s important that community members report any coyote sightings or interactions using the official avenues outlined above.
 We also encourage you to follow the City’s official NextDoor page for verified updates from the City.